prestonf136/SparEngine/README.md

 We don't actually do anything with this, as it will take care of data itself once it's created.

-Now we don't use this renderer just yet, however it's good to have created it. we can finally start our window loop

 ```cpp
 game_window.loop();
 ```